RameshbabuJG/StudentAdmission/README.md

 # StudentAdmission
 Student Admission
-Create an application that maintains college admissions for students ' Requirements
+Create an application that maintains college admissions for students' Requirements
 "1.
 The user should be able to add a new department with the details: department name," "HOD name, allowed admission count."